-Larry Peterson, past president/non-voting advisor to the board of directors, has been collecting Red Wing stoneware and art pottery for over 45 years.
+Larry Peterson, treasurer, has been collecting Red Wing stoneware and art pottery for over 45 years.
 He has served on the Foundation Board since its inception, with the exception of one year.
 He was treasurer for eight years.
 He served as project manager for the new Pottery Museum located in the Pottery Place Annex.
 Larry is also a charter member of the Red Wing Collectors Society (RWCS), and served as their education chair from 1992-1996.
 He was elected to the RWCS Hall of Fame in 1999 and has also served as president of the Cannon Valley Chapter of RWCS.
 Larry has enjoyed participating in every RWCS Convention and MidWinter GetTogether and has co-authored three books: Red Wing Stoneware, Red Wing Collectibles, and Red Wing Stoneware Encyclopedia.

 Larry owns "Larry's Jugs" in Red Wing, Minnesota, the only shop in the nation that specializes in the stoneware and art pottery of Red Wing.
 Larry's specialty is Red Wing stoneware.
 He lives in Farmington, Minnesota, with his wife, Pauline, and is retired from serving as a regional manager for Edina Realty.